findas-pty-ltd/BYFN-simple/README.md

 ### Repository
 - bin
-    - Contains the compiled binanairs created by the fabric team.
+    - Contains the compiled binaries created by the fabric team.
 - configtx.yaml
     - Contains the channel configuration - one configtx per channel.
 - crypto-config.yaml